PourquieLab/website/content/authors/clement/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Harvard Medical School & Brigham and Women's Hospital
+  - name: PhD in Metabolic Biochemistry, European Institute of Chemistry and Biology, University of Bordeaux, France.
+Under the supervision of Dr Raul V Duran
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: PhD in Metabolic Biochemistry, European Institute of Chemistry and Biology, University of Bordeaux, France.
+#bio: PhD in Metabolic Biochemistry, European Institute of Chemistry and Biology, University of Bordeaux, France.
 Under the supervision of Dr Raul V Duran

 interests:
   - Developmental Biology